garrandall/popular-music-data/tracks/who-s-your-baby--the-archies.md

 ---
 Hey
 What's your favourite thing in the world ?
-Fantastic !
+Fantastic!
 Now tell me:
 How much do you love me ?
 Oh about this much.
 Mmm
-Heavy !
+Heavy!

 Who's your Baby ?
 Who's the one you love ?